rexyai/RestRserve/README.md

 ## Known limitations

 - RestRserve is primarily tested on UNIX systems.
 While it works natively on Windows please don't expect it to be as performant as on UNIX-like systems.
-If you really want to use it on Windows - consider to try [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq) and report back.
+If you really want to use it on Windows - consider to use [Windows Subsystem for Linux](https://blog.jdblischak.com/posts/wsl-r/).
 - Keep in mind that every request is handled in a separate process (fork from a parent R session).
 While this feature allows to handle requests in parallel it also restricts reuse of certain objects which are not fork-safe (notably database connections, rJava objects, etc)

 ## Related projects